IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/themes/theme-extending-global-styles-jsonschema/README.md

 - reflect the additional custom settings of the child theme in pages/posts

 - has a 'usage' section this this `README.md` file explaining how to showcase the plugin.

   - A embedded screenshot - or better a animated gif/png - would help a lot when representing our hackathon results.

 # Development

 ## Tips

-### Don't use React directly

-If you are in the need to use React functions/hooks : **Do not import and use React directly !**

-Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is a lightweight wrapper around React providing exactly the same functions as React.
+### `@wordpress/element` is deprecated

+Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is deprecated since WordPress 6.4.0.
+It's recommended to use the `react` directly.

-An example: Don't use `import React from 'react'` but use `import { render } from '@wordpress/element'` instead.
+An example: Don't use `import { render } from '@wordpress/element'` but `import React from 'react'`.

 ### Discover [@wordpress/env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/)